adarshanand67/StockX/README.md

 We also use several middleware packages like `body-parser`, `cookie-parser`, `cors`, `dotenv`, `express-jwt`, `express-validator`, `fast-csv`, `jsonwebtoken`, `mongoose`, `morgan`, `nodemon` etc to handle various functionalities like parsing the request body, handling cookies, handling cross-origin resource sharing, loading environment variables, validating user inputs, handling CSV files, creating and verifying JSON web tokens, connecting to `MongoDB`, handling HTTP request logging, and automatically restarting the server when code changes.

 The project also uses `fast-csv` to handle CSV files, dotenv for loading environment variables and mongoose for connecting to MongoDB.

+## StockX - Frontend

+As developer of StockX, I faced several challenges while creating the frontend of the project.
+The first and biggest challenge was creating a seamless user experience for our users.
+I had to ensure that the website was easy to navigate and provided all the necessary information in an organized and easy-to-digest format.

+To overcome this challenge, I started by creating a well-structured project structure and organizing all the different components and pages in a logical and consistent manner.
+I also added a navigation bar at the top of the page for easy navigation between pages and a footer to the bottom of the page.

+Next, I created several reusable components such as dropdown menus, modals, spinners, and text components.
+These components were used throughout the application to provide a consistent look and feel.
+I also created a component to handle the display of charts, which is used to display various data points on the website.

+One of the main features of StockX is its ability to display data in the form of charts, so I had to ensure that the data was fetched and processed correctly.
+To do this, I made API calls to the backend using the Axios library.
+The data is then parsed and processed to extract the necessary information, such as the date labels, open prices, close prices, high prices, and low prices.
+This processed data is then used to create the Bar chart, which is rendered on the website for the users.

+In addition to creating the user interface, I also created a technical analysis page that allows users to view various technical indicators such as Moving Averages, Relative Strength Index (RSI), and Bollinger Bands.
+This page uses the Highcharts and Chart.js library to create line charts that display the data in an easy-to-read format.
+This page also includes a dropdown menu that allows users to select the specific indicator they want to view.

+I also created an "About Us" section, which provides information about the team behind the project.
+This section includes a brief description of each team member, as well as links to their social media profiles.
+This section also includes a link to the GitHub repository, which allows users to view the source code for the project.

+Overall, creating the frontend of StockX was a challenging but rewarding experience.
+Despite the challenges, I am proud of the end result and am confident that the website will provide a valuable service to its users.

+### Charts Used

+In the project, StockX uses Bar charts to display various data points on the website.

+- Open Price vs Date
+- Close Price vs Date
+- High Price vs Date
+- Low Price vs Date
+- Adj Close Price vs Date
+- Volume vs Date
+- Volatility vs Date
+- Technical Analysis Indicators (MACD, RSI, Bollinger Bands, etc.)

+All the charts are rendered on the website for the users to view and interact with, and it helps users to get a better understanding of the stock's performance over a given duration.

 ## API's